1 History

 10.3 Future/Trend

-Current trends in LNG, particularly niches in the global market, such as FLNG concepts which allow increased flexibility as LNG sales contracts move towards shorter terms, play an important role in the overall future outlook of the LNG market.
-Medium and small-scale LNG has yet to find a definite place as value solutions for long term or as bridge solutions awaiting the development of larger production and consumption.
-While LNG FSRUs have a proven track record and high momentum, FPSOs have had less success following trends of the last several years in the LNG industry, though may prove ideal for risk-averse international investors in countries such as Angola and Nigeria, where onshore facilities may be considered a risk.
+Current trends in LNG, particularly niches in the global market, such as FLNG concepts, which allow increased flexibility as LNG sales contracts move towards shorter terms, play an important role in the overall future outlook of the LNG market.
+Medium- and small-scale LNG has yet to find a definite place as a value solution for the long term or as a bridge solution awaiting the development of larger production and consumption.
+While LNG FSRUs have a proven track record and high momentum, FPSOs have had less success following trends of the last several years in the LNG industry, though they may prove ideal for risk-averse international investors in countries such as Angola and Nigeria, where onshore facilities may be considered a risk.
 The Indian subcontinent is increasing its LNG import capacity as the export capacity of the U.S. is set to more than double by the end of 2019 (reaching 8.9bcf/d), making it the 3rd largest exporter in the world behind Australia and Qatar.
-Canada will begin exports from the West Coast, which may have a large impact on Gulf Coast projects.
-The LNG fleet of 513 ships continues to grow with the orderbook listing 99 additional vessels; nearly 40 vessels will arrive in 2019 and 2020.
-As LNG trade has quadrupled over the last two decades, and is set to double over the next two, the LNG market has an incredible amount of room to continue to grow as the future unfolds.
+Canada will begin exports from the West Coast, which may greatly impact Gulf Coast projects.
+The LNG fleet of 513 ships continues to grow, with the order book listing 99 additional vessels; nearly 40 vessels will arrive in 2019 and 2020.
+As the LNG trade has quadrupled over the last two decades and is set to double over the next two, the LNG market has an incredible amount of room to continue to grow as the future unfolds.

 11 Sources/References